 Each card will be listed by color, then alphabetically by name.

-Each card will given a rating of 1-5.
-If a card would receive a 0, meaning it will see no play in that format ever, it's rating is left off the list.
+Each card will give a rating of 1-5.
+If a card would receive a 0, meaning it will see no play in that format ever, its rating is left off the list.

 0 - Will never see play in this format (0 ratings are not listed).